-- Pupils with SEN are encouraged to be part of the school council - Pupils with SEN are also encouraged to be part of a variety of enrichment clubs to promote teamwork/building friendships - We provide extra pastoral support for listening to the views of pupils with SEN by supporting students with SEND extensively at social times. - We run a nurture club for pupils who need extra support with social or emotional development. - We have a 'zero tolerance' approach to bullying.
+- Pupils with SEN are encouraged to be part of the school council - Pupils with SEN are also encouraged to be part of enrichment clubs and extra-curricular activities to promote teamwork/building friendships - We provide extra pastoral support for listening to the views of pupils with SEN by the Heads of Year and the SEMH team. - We run lunch time clubs for pupils who need extra support with social or emotional development - We have a 'zero tolerance' approach to bullying.